ghiggi/gpm_api/docs/source/00_introduction.rst

 The GPM-GLM dataset collocates data from the `Geostationary Lightning Mapper (GLM) <https://www.goes-r.gov/spacesegment/glm.html>`_ instruments onboard of the geostationary satellites GOES-16, GOES-17 and GOES-18 onto the GPM-DPR swath track.
-This dataset will expand the lightening record from the `TRMM-LIS <https://gpm.nasa.gov/data/directory/trmm-lis>`_ into the GPM era.
+This dataset will expand the lightning record from the `TRMM-LIS <https://gpm.nasa.gov/data/directory/trmm-lis>`_ into the GPM era.

 .. warning::